Alejandrop22/WRO_FE_CETYS_SEAL_AV/README.md

 We also want to thank our team mentor who has been with us from the start, Luis C. Básaca.

 ## Robot Overview
 S.E.A.L.
-Dimensions:  Wdidth 17cm x  Long 11cm x  Height 15cm     Weight: 0.35kg
+Dimensions:  Width 10.5cm x  Lenght 17cm x  Height 12.5cm     Weight: 0.4kg

 | Top View | Front View | Side View |
 |-----------|-----------|-----------|